qwertzlbert/spotify-podman/README.md

 `pulse-client.conf`: Pulseaudio client configuration to use host audio device as audio source

-`run-container.sh`: Example script to run previously build ts3 container as `ts3pod`.
-Persistent files will be shared on `$HOME/.spotify` on host.
+`run-container.sh`: Example script to run previously build spotify container as `spotify-container`.
+Persistent files will be shared on
+`$HOME/.spotify` on host.